Nonrestorative Treatments for Carious Lesions Clinical Practice Guideline (2018)

 Want to learn the most effective and safe ways to nonrestoratively treat a noncavitated or cavitated carious lesion in children and adults?
 Then this is the ADA guideline for you.

-A panel of experts convened by the American Dental Association (ADA) Council on Scientific Affairs has developed clinical recommendations for the nonrestorative treatment of carious lesions, including the ADA's first-ever recommendations for silver diamine fluoride (SDF).
+A panel of experts convened by the ADA Council on Scientific Affairs has developed clinical recommendations for the nonrestorative treatment of carious lesions, including the ADA's first-ever recommendations for silver diamine fluoride (SDF).
 This guideline is the first in a series of four guidelines that will focus on caries management.
 The other guidelines are scheduled to be published in the coming years and will focus on caries prevention, restorative treatments for carious lesions, and carious lesion detection and diagnosis.

 Use the clinician and patient tabs below to access the full guideline, chairside guides summarizing the guideline's recommendations for primary and permanent teeth, a "For the Patient" page that communicates the guideline's recommendations to patients, and much more.